 Fresh coconut gives the best chutney, though it can be made with refrigerated or frozen coconuts too.
 I normally buy whole coconuts, break them and store them with the shell in the refrigerator.
 When I need coconut I slice them up, remove the brown skin, cut into smaller pieces and use.
 But if you have grated coconuts ready, then this chutney can be made in a jiffy.

-When using coconuts stored in the refrigerator, use medium hot water to grind.
+When using coconuts stored in the refrigerator, use medium-hot water to grind.
 Only then you can get the right texture.
 For me, roasted channa dal/Pottukadalai is a must for making this chutney.
-Though very little is added it greatly adds to the flavour.
+Though very little is added it greatly adds to the flavor.
 You can get this at all supermarkets around the globe, dealing with Indian products.
-But you can omit it, if you cannot access it.
+But you can omit it if you cannot access it.

 This chutney stays good only for a few hours.
 So if you are planning to prepare it for kids’ lunch box, add a pinch of tamarind.
 This will prevent it from getting spoilt and will not show up in the taste of the chutney.

 Leftover chutneys can be stored in the refrigerator for two days.
 Allow it to come to room temperature before using.
 Though the taste remains the same, the consistency and texture does change a bit.
 So it is best consumed immediately.

 You may be wondering, so much story for a simple recipe? 😀 …Ok!! over to the recipe…